Easing myself into the New Year

 What did I do?

 I looked at Erin Condren Life planners (see Pinterest).
-These are really attractive planners that people decorate with stickers, washi tape and drawings.
+These are really attractive planners that people decorate with stickers, washi tape, and drawings.
 However, they’re not for me.
 I don’t want to spend lots of time planning; it’s a means to an end, not a hobby in itself.

 Then I discovered across Bullet Journals: the idea is to use one notebook as a structured planning system.
 Totally customisable.
 Everything in one place.
 No more lists on bits of paper.
 As someone who loves stationery, but dislikes the inflexibility of bound diaries and planners, this really appealed.
 Bullet Journals can be highly decorated (see Pinterest), however, I’ve taken a more functional approach with mine (I’m using a Leuchtturm 1917, known as Nicki’s dotty book).

 I’m still modifying how I use my Bullet Journal; I like the way this system is so flexible.
 I’ve used it to break down long-term planning (Future log) to medium-term planning (monthly task list) to daily planning (daily log) which has enabled me to work on new projects well in advance of deadlines.
 My monthly memories page allowed me to remember just how many good things happen each month, yes, even in December!
 My monthly tracker page allows me to monitor how I’m doing with daily activities which contribute to well-being.
-And I’m keeping track of some social media statistics, so I have a better idea what works (here’s my most popular blog post from 2016).
+And I’m keeping track of some social media statistics, so I have a better idea of what works (here’s my most popular blog post from 2016).
 It didn’t stop me from trying to do too much, and of course, no system works well when overloaded, but it did enable me to meet all deadlines.

 I decided not to use my Bullet Journal for project management.
 Many of my projects such as pattern designs and workshops have too many stages to write out every time I start a new project.
 I tried out some apps, starting with Todoist and Wanderlist.
 Both work well as to-do lists.
 However, they have shortcomings for project management, especially managing lots of projects.
 The app that works the best for me is Trello.
-It is visually appealing, being simple, clean and as colourful as you want.
-I have boards for each type of project, a list for each stage and a card for each project.
+It is visually appealing, being simple, clean, and as colourful as you want.
+I have boards for each type of project, a list for each stage, and a card for each project.
 And, it works for me.

 I’ve also tried the Pomodoro Technique, which is designed to improve time management whilst working.
 During a “Pomodoro” you work on one task for 25 minutes, then you take a 5-minute break.
 You do this four times, then take an hour break.
 The aim is to be more productive, but less tired by the end of the day.
 You have to understand that I’m someone who will sit and work for hours with no break, so the Pomodoro technique is going against years of a different style of work.
 I still need to practise, but I do find it a more enjoyable way of working which keeps my brain fresher and I like to do something in a different room doing the breaks, so I move around more.